gregid/standard-resource/docs/resources/resource-data.md

 as the last known representation of the resource from the server.

 If a user can make changes to a resource, store those changes elsewhere.
-You can store the changes in resource metadata (described below), in a form library, or anywhere else.
-Whenever you persist those changes to the server, and you get a confirmation from the server that the changes have been accepted, you can update the attributes.
+You can store the changes in resource metadata (described below), in a form library, or somewhere else.
+Later, after you persist those changes to the server and you get a confirmation that the changes have been accepted, you can update the attributes.

 ### Meta